Posted May 17, 2017

 A May 8 snapshot of the Department of Health and Human Services’ “wall of shame” website of breaches affecting 500 or more individuals shows that of 105 breaches reported so far in 2017, 35 incidents – or more than a third – involved hackers.
 The hacking incidents account for about 46 percent of the 1.84 million individuals affected by all breaches reported so far this year.”

-“A global spate of ransomware cyber attacks hit companies and government organizations in at least
+“A global spate of Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid. cyber attacks hit companies and government organizations in at least

 The attacks, which see a virus encrypt a computers files and demand payment in bitcoin to de-code them, began with an assault on NHS hospitals across Britain.

-Russia, Ukraine, and Taiwan were the worst hit by the attacks by malware called WannaCry or WannaCry 2, Jakub Kroustek, a malware researcher at AVG Avast, said. “
+Russia, Ukraine, and Taiwan were the worst hit by the attacks by Malware: Software that is intended to damage or disable computers and computer systems. called WannaCry or WannaCry 2, Jakub Kroustek, a malware researcher at AVG Avast, said. “

 “Cyberattacks on governments, as a proportion of total attacks, doubled from 7 percent in 2015 to 14 percent in 2016, pulling the government sector into a first-place tie with finance, according to Dimension Data’s Global Threat Intelligence Report 2017.